 Plastic piping is hard to rust and corrosion.
 Many plastic piping systems will last 50 years or more, depending on the application.

-With the wide variety of piping materials available, choosing the right plumbing pipe for a project can be a challenging decision.
-Be it a transfer of potable water from a water source to homes or for industrial use, Vectus offers the best pvc pipe for plumbing.
+With the wide types of pipes and piping materials available, choosing the right plumbing pipes for water supply for a project can be a challenging decision.
+Be it a transfer of potable water from a water source to homes or for industrial use, Vectus offers the best PVC pipe for plumbing.

-It is necessary that the piping system is strong enough to bear any external force, sustain under any environmental conditions.
-Vectus manufactures the best pvc pipe for plumbing in India.
-It has a well-diversified portfolio that is ideal for industrial, household, infrastructure and agricultural needs.
+It is necessary that the piping system is strong enough to bear any external force, and sustain under any environmental conditions.
+Vectus manufactures different types of pipes which are the best PVC pipe for plumbing in India.
+It has a well-diversified portfolio that is ideal for industrial, household, commercial, infrastructure and agricultural needs.